-Team Safety Officer's Responsibility -
+Manager's or Team Safety Parent's Responsibility -

-The TSO will fill out the Incident/Injury Tracking and submit it to the League's Safety Officer within 24 hours of the incident.
+The Manager or TSP will fill out the Incident/Injury Tracking and submit it to the League's Safety Officer within 24 hours of the incident.
 If the team does not have a safety officer then the Team Manager will be responsible for filling out the form and turning it in to the League's Safety Officer.
 (A copy follows and the actual form can be found in the Appendix F) Accidents occurring outside the team (i.e., spectator injuries, and third party injuries) shall be handled directly by the League's Safety Officer.